Advice from experts

 The Colorado River at Lees Ferry is 850-feet lower than the lodge, so expect the weather to be different.
 In the summer, the temps may be 5 to 10 degrees warmer along the river; however, because the water temp is 48 degrees, the air temps on the river can be 10 to 15 degrees cooler.

-Spring and Fall: Medium weights, light sweater or sweatshirt, warm morning and evening jacket, wool or polypro hat for riding in the boat.
+Medium weights, light sweater or sweatshirt, warm jacket, wool or polypro hat for riding in the boat.

-Winter: Very warm clothes to be layered.
-Ski-type parka, hats, gloves, boots, et cetera.
+Wear very warm clothes to be layered.
+Ski-type parka, hats, gloves, boots, etc.